Ennis, Montana Fly Fishing Guides & Trips

 The Yellowstone River

 Due to the wildness of the river, runoff can sometimes last well into the summer months, so please contact us for water flows and conditions before scheduling your fishing trip with us.
 We prefer to float the Yellowstone from our drift boat while also taking advantage of the large gravel bars for wade fishing.
-From Ennis, the drive is roughly an hour or more to the Yellowstone.
+From Ennis, the drive is roughly 1.5 hours to the Yellowstone.
 If you like to cast large dry flies for beautiful native cutthroat or strip streamers for massive brown trout please contact us today.
 You will find all other pertinent information for a full day Montana fly fishing trip on our rates page.